This section covers a range of financial topics on how to sell to Mexico, including payment, Mexico’s banking system

 - Account holders can deposit no more than USD 4,000 per month

 - Mexican citizens who are non-account holders can deposit USD 300 daily, but no more than USD 1,500 per month

-- Tourists who are not account holders can exchange no more than USD 1,500 per month in cash.
+- Tourists who do not account holders can exchange no more than USD 1,500 per month in cash.

-Border and tourist-area businesses can exceed the USD 14,000 per month cash deposit limit if they meet the following three criteria: 1) they must have been operating for at least three years; 2) the must provide additional information to financial institutions justifying the need to conduct cash transactions in U.S. dollars; and 3) the must provide three years of financial statements and tax returns.
+Border and tourist-area businesses can exceed the USD 14,000 per month cash deposit limit if they meet the following three criteria: 1) they must have been operating for at least three years; 2) they must provide additional information to financial institutions justifying the need to conduct cash transactions in U.S. dollars; and 3) the must provide three years of financial statements and tax returns.
 The limit on individual account holders remains unchanged.
 There is no restriction on the sale of U.S. dollars.
 However, upon entering or departing Mexico, cash amounts of USD 10,000 or more must be declared and documented.
 For more information on the regulation in Spanish, see the Official Gazette notice on this subject.